Después de Sinus Injerto de Hueso

 The bone that has been grafted is most commonly a combination freeze-dried bone, artificial synthetic bone and your own bone.
 Because of this you may have two post-surgical wounds: the donor site and the recipient site.

 DO NOT UNDER ANY CIRCUMSTANCES.
 BLOW YOUR NOSE FOR THE NEXT FOUR (4) WEEKS.
 This may be longer if indicated.
 You may sniff all you like but NO BLOWING.

 Do not blow your nose or sneeze holding your nose.
 Sneeze with your mouth open.
 Do not drink with straws and do not spit.
 Scuba diving and flying in pressurized aircraft may also increase sinus pressure and should be avoided.
 Decongestants such as Drixoral, Dimetapp, or Sudafed will help reduce pressure in the sinuses.
 You may also be given a prescription for antibiotics.
 Please take these as directed.
 Anything that causes pressure in your nasal cavity must be avoided.
-Avoid bearing downas when lifting heavy objects, blowing up balloons, playing musical instruments that require a blowing action or any other activity that increases nasal or oral pressure.
+Avoid bearing down when lifting heavy objects, blowing up balloons, playing musical instruments that require a blowing action or any other activity that increases nasal or oral pressure.
 Smoking must be stopped.
 If necessary Drs.
-Coviello or Rockwell can prescribe Nicoderm patches.
+Coviello or Starley can prescribe Nicoderm patches.